Chart Color Schemes

 Vaucluse is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-The population of the suburb of Vaucluse was estimated at around 9,568 as of February 2026.
-This figure reflects an increase of 58 people since the 2021 Census, which reported a population of 9,510 people.
+The population of the suburb of Vaucluse is estimated to be around 9,568 as of Feb 2026.
+This reflects an increase of 58 people since the 2021 Census, which reported a population of 9,510 people.
 The change is inferred from the resident population of 9,444 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 58 validated new addresses since the Census date.
 This level of population equates to a density ratio of 3,076 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Population growth for the suburb was primarily driven by overseas migration that contributed approximately 90.0% of overall population gains during recent periods.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 90.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
 For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Looking at population projections moving forward, a population increase just below the median of national areas is expected.
-The suburb is expected to expand by 767 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 7.3% in total over the 17 years.
+Considering the projected demographic shifts, a population increase just below the median of national statistical areas is expected, with the area expected to grow by 758 persons to 2041 based on aggregated SA2-level projections, reflecting recording a gain of 6.6% in total over the 17 years.

 Frequently Asked Questions - Population